 - Not all foods need a platter.
 Butcher block paper is often placed over the table and some foods, particularly meats and cheeses, are placed directly on the paper.

-- Think all the grazing table food favourites, surrounded by a selection of fresh flowers, greenery and candles in jars.
+- Arrange the grazing table with food favorites, surrounded by a selection of fresh flowers, greenery, and candles in jars.
 A gorgeous snack wonderland.

-- Use foods that keep well at room temperature and are mainly finger foods.
+- Use foods that stay fresh at room temperature and are mainly finger foods.
 Don’t use items that you need to cut with a knife once they’ve left the table.
-Cut everything into nice shape so that people can quickly pick up bite-sized portions — like breads or hard cheeses.
+Cut everything into nice shapes so that people can quickly pick up bite-sized portions — like bread or hard cheeses.

-- Use fresh, seasonal, local produce and ensure your grazing table has a balance of ingredients, colours and textures.
-Choose seasonal and fresh fruits to grazing the table, artisan cheese wheels, baskets of assorted bread rolls.
+- Use fresh, seasonal, local produce, and ensure your grazing table has a balance of ingredients, colors, and textures.
+Choose seasonal and fresh fruits for grazing the table, artisan cheese wheels, baskets of assorted bread rolls.

-- Sweet treats (chocolate, mini pastries,tarts) turn your dessert table into grazing style, sweet treat grazing table.
-Pastries, cupcakes and slices, stacked beside glass jars filled with treats
+- Turn your dessert table into grazing style, sweet treat grazing table.
+Pastries, Tarts, Chocolates, Cupcakes, and Slices, stacked beside glass jars filled with treats.

-- Grazing tables can be the entire main courses of a meal at an event, and a grazing dessert table can be separated or included on the main table
+- Platters can be the entire main course of a meal at an event, and a grazing dessert table can be separated or included on the main table.

 1. Choose a theme